lionelmace/vpc-on-classic-vsi/vsi_is_faq.md

 {: faq}

 Currently, only public virtual servers in the balanced, memory, and compute families are supported.
 For more information, see [Profiles](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-profiles#profiles).

+## When I attempt to update my Ubuntu image with apt, I receive an error about the grub menu.lst file.
+How do I fix it?
+{: #faq-ubuntu}
+{: faq}
+{: support}

+Edit the file "`/boot/grub/menu.lst`" by changing `# groot=LABEL...` into `# groot=(hd0)`.
+Then, run following command, `sudo update-grub-legacy-ec2`.
+For more information, see [Error: groot must be grub root device on ubuntu](https://developer.ibm.com/answers/questions/462237/error-groot-must-be-grub-root-device-on-ubuntu/){: external}.

 ## How do I get support for my {{site.data.keyword.vsi_is_short}}?
 {: #betasupport}